SohrabSamimi/Physics-Informed-Neural-Networks-example/README.md

 $L = MSE(y_\theta''-y_\theta) + (y_\theta(0)-1)² + y_\theta'(0)²$.

+If $L$ is close enough to $0$, it means that all the terms in the sum above are close to $0$, thus the differential

+equation is (almost) satisified.

 To do this, we do not need ANY data about the solution $y$ except for $y(0)$ and $y'(0)$, which is a major advantage compared